Eclipse-SDV-Hackathon-Accenture/maestro-challenge/README.md

 ### In-Vehicle Software Stack Orchestrated by BlueChi
 ![BlueChi](docs/diagrams/bluechi.png)

 The in-vehicle stack comprises Eclipse Ibeji, Eclipse Agemo, Eclipse Freyja, and Eclipse Chariott.
-This stack enables a universal vehicle model to be used across different vehicles, dynamic management of vehicle signal topics for publishing and subscribing, synchronization and conversion of in-vehicle signals to a cloud-based digital twin, and the development of applications without the need for specific knowledge about the location of the resources they use.
+This stack enables a universal vehicle model to be used across different vehicles, dynamic management of vehicle signal topics for publishing and subscribing, synchronization of in-vehicle signals to a cloud-based digital twin, and the development of applications without the need for specific knowledge about the location of the resources they use.

 We provide two software orchestrators, Ankaios and BlueChi, to orchestrate the in-vehicle stack.
 Feel free to choose either for this hackathon challenge.